 Arkansas envisions medical homes as a key component of a transformed health care system.
 Currently, the state is implementing medical homes through CMS's Comprehensive Primary Care Initiative (CPCi).
 In the future, the state envisions a voluntary program for interested practices, with plans to grow to include most, if not all, practices in the state.

-- Arkansas is one of seven markets selected to participate in CMS's Comprehensive Primary Care Initiative (CPCi).
-In this multi-payer initiative, Medicare is collaborating with public and private insurers in the selected states or regions with the goal of strengthening primary care.
-CPCi brings together 4 payers, as well as 69 participating primary care practices with 275 providers across the state.
+- Arkansas is one of seven markets participating in CMS's Comprehensive Primary Care Initiative (CPCi).
+In this multi-payer initiative, Medicare is collaborating with public and private insurers in the selected states and regions with the goal of strengthening primary care.
+In Arkansas, CPCi launched in October 2012, bringing together four payers, as well as 69 participating primary care practices with 275 providers across the state.

 - Arkansas has received a planning grant from the Centers for Medicare & Medicaid Services (CMS) to develop a state plan amendment to implement Section 2703 of the Affordable Care Act (ACA), establishing health homes for Medicaid enrollees with chronic conditions.
 For more information on the Arkansas's application, visit the state’s archive for their health homes planning initiative.